 This strain of K2 has spread as far south as North Carolina, where two have been hospitalized.

 You have options.
 Talk about them with a treatment provider today.

 Synthetic Marijuana is popular for many who are looking for the effects of Marijuana but on a much stronger level.
 The levels of THC in synthetic Marijuana can be anywhere from two to 100 times more potent than the amount in regular Marijuana.
 However, this level of THC, the psychoactive agent in Cannabis, isn’t real and is incredibly harmful to the human brain.

 Every package of Spice found in a convenience store will be marked as “not for human consumption.”
 This is because, despite the ingredients being legal, they are deemed hazardous to the human body.
 Manufacturers know this, but they choose to use these ingredients regardless.

 While the government has banned some dangerous synthetic Marijuana strains, all the producers had to do was to tweak their formulas before going back on the market.
 Much like the world of designer drugs, synthetic marijuana manufacturers can stay ahead of the law by using different formulas.

 NOT FOR HUMAN CONSUMPTION

-If you believe that you or someone you know may be addicted to synthetic marijuana, it is important to address immediately.
-Some variants of synthetic marijuana can be more lethal than heroin, and all are labeled as “not for human consumption” for a reason.
-If you don’t know where to start, reach out to a dedicated treatment provider.
-They can help you figure out the next steps towards recovery.
+If you believe that you or someone you know may be addicted to synthetic Marijuana, it is important to address immediately.
+Some variants of synthetic Marijuana can be more lethal than Heroin, and all are labeled as “not for human consumption” for a reason.
+If you don’t know where to start, reach out to a treatment provider.
+They can talk about rehab options.